jehuddleston/en601616finalproject/README.md

 With that in mind, we chose iPerf3 as the performance measurement tool.
 We set up the regular communication systems (on which the backscatter device harvest) as the following:

-- iPhone (iPerf3 client) → 2.4GHz WiFi → Linux PC (WiFi access point / iPerf3 server)
+- Google Pixel 9 (iPerf3 client) → 2.4GHz WiFi → Linux PC (WiFi access point / iPerf3 server)

 Regular communication is constantly on in the background.